 Greenhill Winery and Vineyards is right on Highway 50, a straight twenty minute shot from our house on the way to Middleburg.
 It’s a beautiful, convenient location, and this is one of the only wineries I’ve been to in Virginia that’s brave enough to make a sparkling white wine, and a Riesling, for that matter.
 We decided on the 2010 Philosophy, a robust red blend, because Graham remembered really liking it when we tried it a while ago.
 I wish I could remember the exact blend, but I think they changed it after 2010.
 That’s why this bottle is special.

-I know it might be a little odd to drink wine on Cinco de Mayo.
+I know it might be a little odd to choose wine over tequila on Cinco de Mayo.
 Feel free to judge.
 I’ll just be here with my wine.
 And the cheeseburger I plan to order for dinner.
+In my pajamas and not out with the madding crowd.
 So there.